eira-fransham/pollock/README.md

 ### How you can help

 Use it!
 Tell me where features are missing and whether it's actually as easy to use as I hope it is.
 I do worry that my heavy use of generics and `Deref` might make it a little difficult to read the documentation, but this can probably be helped with careful use of type aliases.
+I want to do some work to port Processing tutorials to Pollock to find out where common operations aren't supported.

 Here's an example gif from a Processing sketch that I ported to Pollock: